nlpcloud/nlpcloud-js/README.md

 This is a Node.js client for the NLP Cloud API: https://docs.nlpcloud.io

-NLP Cloud serves all the spaCy pre-trained models, and your own custom models, through a RESTful API, so it's easy for you to use them in production.
+NLP Cloud serves high performance pre-trained models for NER, sentiment-analysis, classification, summarization, question answering, and POS tagging, ready for production, served through a REST API.

+Pre-trained models are the spaCy models and some transformers-based models from Hugging Face.
+You can also deploy your own spaCy models.

 If you face an issue, don't hesitate to raise it as a Github issue.
 Thanks!